 - Epoxy Buttons

-6. Binding or Album - Unless you’ve already bought a ready-to-use scrapbook book or scrapbook album beforehand, you have to figure out a way to bind your personalized scrapbook pages.
-The most popular way to compile your scrapbook pages is with a D-ring or three-ring binder album.
+Unless you’ve already bought a ready-to-use album beforehand, you have to figure out a way to bind your pages.
+The most popular way to compile your pages is with a D-ring or three-ring binder album.
 This has top-loading page protectors, making it easier for you to insert, remove, or move around pages.
-While some post-bound scrapbook books include page protectors, others do not.
+While some post-bound books include page protectors, others do not.
 You would have to buy the page protectors separately.

-According to Crafts For All Seasons, the three-ring binder type is the most economical type of scrapbook.
-With this scrapbook album, regular acid-free photo-safe sheet protectors can be used as the pages.
+According to Crafts For All Seasons, the three-ring binder type is the most economical album type.
+With this album, regular acid-free photo-safe sheet protectors can be used as the pages.
 Then you can slip your completed pages into the protective sleeves.
-The downside of using this type of scrapbook, a two-page layout will have a gap where the rings are so that the scrapbook layout won’t be seamless.
-If you are going for a near-seamless two-page layout, you can opt for post-bound scrapbooks with top-loading pages.
-There are also custom scrapbook albums already bound with non-removable scrapbook paper pages, but these usually don’t have sheet protectors.
+One downside is that you'll have a two-page layout with a gap where the rings are so the layout won’t be seamless.
+If you are going for a near-seamless two-page layout, you can opt for post-bound albums with top-loading pages.
+There are also custom type albums already bound with non-removable pages, but these usually don’t have sheet protectors.
 With this type, you can simply paste your photos and embellishments onto the page.
 This is perfect if you have bulkier embellishments.
 That way, you can simply add envelopes or tags that pull out with additional journaling or photos.

-7. Scrapbook Pens - Having a few decent journaling pens is vital in your scrapbooking journey.
+Having a few decent journaling pens is vital in your scrapbooking journey.
 If your only purpose is to jot down important dates, names, or short journaling entries, a black or blue fine point pen will do.
-You don’t need to go fancy with your scrapbook pens, but you want to make sure you get a decent one.
+You don’t need to go fancy with your pens, but you want to make sure you get a decent one.
 You don’t want to run out of ink while you’re writing something.
 Getting pens and markers with water-proof, acid-free, and fade-resistant inks is also crucial for longevity.
 Gel pens are quite handy when you want to add some sparkle or cute and colorful doodles to your pages.
-Fine-tipped alcohol marker pens are also ideal as scrapbook pens if you want to add some calligraphy-like style to your journaling.
+Fine-tipped alcohol marker pens are also ideal if you want to add some calligraphy-like style to your journaling.